swiftlang/swift-evolution/proposals/0247-contiguous-strings.md

 ### The Most Viable Alternative

-Here's an alternative formulation that uses an explicit "UTF8" in the name and avoids `mutating` and index-invalidation (by using strategy \#1 above).
+Here's an alternative formulation that avoids `mutating` and index-invalidation (by using strategy \#1 above).

 ```swift
 extension [Sub]String {